Tips to explore the touristy Baixa-Chiado in Lisbon

 Landmarks, monuments, and sightseeing

-Well, at any square in Baixa Chiado you can do all three – visiting a landmark and a monument and look at the sights.
-I think convenience is one of the reasons why this is such a tourist-y area.
+At any square in Baixa-Chiado, you can visit a landmark or a monument and sightsee.
+That convenience is one of the reasons why this neighborhood is such a touristy area.

 Iconic Lisbon trams?
 Check.
-Tram 28 passes through Baixa and Chiado, funicular Ascensor da Glória takes you up from Pracça dos Restauradores to São Pedro de Alcântara, and slightly-hidden funicular Ascensor do Lavra takes you up from Rua de Portas de Santo Antão (just after Fábrica Coffee Roasters) to Jardim do Torel.
+Tram 28’s route includes Baixa and Chiado, funicular Ascensor da Glória takes you up from Praça dos Restauradores to São Pedro de Alcântara, and funicular Ascensor do Lavra takes you up from Rua de Portas de Santo Antão (just after Fábrica Coffee Roasters) to Jardim do Torel.

 Manueline architecture?
 Done.
-Check out the church Conceição Velha near Praça do Comércio, one of the few buildings that survived the earthquake, almost intact.
+Check out the church Conceição Velha near Praça do Comércio.
+It’s one of the few buildings that survived the 1755 earthquake, almost intact.

 Viewpoints?
 Several.
-My favorite view is from the top of the Rua Augusta arch because I like to see the contrast between Chiado (on the left), Baixa (in the middle), and Alfama (on the right).
-Santa Justa is also a popular one, although I’d skip the elevator ride altogether and walk up to Largo do Carmo.
+My favorite is the view from the top of the Rua Augusta arch because I like to see the contrast between Chiado (on the left), Baixa (in the middle), and Alfama (on the right).
+And although I’d skip the elevator ride altogether and walk up to Largo do Carmo, Santa Justa is also a popular one.

 Roman archeological findings?
 Yes, you can also see them here.
-If there was an upside to the natural disaster of 1755, it was the archeological findings during the city rebuilding.
 Once to twice a year, you can visit the underground Roman galleries at Rua da Conceição.
-Much later, during construction work at a bank in the mid-1990s, they found more archeological remains which you can now visit at the Núcleo Arqueológico da Rua dos Correeiros (NARC).
+And at the bank’s headquarters, you can see more remains at the Núcleo Arqueológico da Rua dos Correeiros (NARC).

 Eating and drinking in Baixa Chiado

-The high concentration of places to eat in Baixa Chiado means you will most likely find all sorts of restaurants, including vegan and vegetarian options, but you will also find plenty of them that exist solely to scam tourists.
-Just keep an eye open for those in busy streets (Augusta, Portas de Santo Antão) with waiters outside trying to convince you to come in.
+The high concentration of places to eat in Baixa-Chiado means you will find all sorts of restaurants, including vegan and vegetarian options.
+Still, you will also find plenty of them that exist only to scam tourists.
+Keep an eye on those in busy streets (Rua Augusta, Rua Portas de Santo Antão) with cookie-cutter plastic menus and waiters harassing you with the specials.

-I’ve mentioned some of the restaurants in this area with good Portuguese food in another post , and I have also listed some of my favorite cafés for pastries and coffee that includes some places downtown.
+I’ve mentioned some of the restaurants in this area with good Portuguese food in another post.
+I have also listed some of my favorite cafés for pastries and coffee that includes some places downtown.

-Take all recommendations (even mine) with a grain of salt because, in the end, it’s up to you where you want to eat and drink.
+Take all recommendations (even mine) with a grain of salt.
+In the end, it’s up to you where you want to eat and drink.
 Portuguese publications like Time Out Lisbon and NiT (New in Town) usually have decent recommendations.
-If you feel like a more in-your-pocket solution, download the free mobile app Zomato – we use it frequently.
+But, if you want a more in-your-pocket solution, download one of the free mobile apps I frequently use, Zomato.